-- To introduce components of digital computer and their working along with the outline of Operating Systems. - To give hands on training on MS-Word, Power Point and Excel features.
+- To introduce components of digital computer - To work along with the outline of Operating Systems. - To give hands on training on MS-Word, - To give hands on training on Power Point - To give hands on training on Excel features.

 Basics of Computers: Definition of a Computer - Characteristics and Applications of Computers - Block Diagram of a Digital Computer - Classification of Computers based on size and working - Central Processing Unit - I/O Devices, Primary, Auxiliary and Cache Memory - Memory Devices.
 Software, Hardware, Firmware and People ware - Definition and Types of Operating System - Functions of an Operating System - MS-DOS -MS Windows, UNIX.